Driver Services provides a link between Card Services client drivers

 Each client driver is identified by a unique 16-character tag that has

-the special type dev_info_t
+the special type dev_info_t, defined in cs_types.h.
+Each

-device instance is described by a dev_link_t
+device instance is described by a dev_link_t structure.

-data structures are given by:
+The dev_node_t and dev_link_t data structures are given by:

 #include "ds.h"